harmonydata/harmonydata.github.io/content/en/videos.md

 ### Export the results to a CSV file

 ```
-write.csv(matches, "harmonized_instruments.csv")
+write.csv(matches, "harmonised_instruments.csv")
 ```
-This will create a CSV file called harmonized_instruments.csv that contains the harmonized instruments.
+This will create a CSV file called harmonised_instruments.csv that contains the harmonised instruments.